GabriellaSky/revnorev/README.md

 - no context only claim `gabski/deberta-suboptimal-claim-detection`
 - with parent claim as contextual information `gabski/deberta-suboptimal-claim-detection-with-parent`
-- with main thesis context as contextual information `gabski/deberta-suboptimal-claim-detection-with-thesis`
+- with main thesis as contextual information `gabski/deberta-suboptimal-claim-detection-with-thesis`

 Example usage: